 This post is a transcript of the Sutherland Soapbox, a 4-minute weekly radio commentary aired on several Utah radio stations.
-The podcast can be found at the bottom of this post.
+The podcast can be found below.

 Receive this broadcast each week directly to your iTunes by clicking here.